Next Auction - 10 February 2019

 Buyer and Seller contact details will be kept for a minimum period of 3 months in accordance with DEFRA rules.
-We may use email addresses to keep you updated with news of further auctions.
-If you do not wish to be emailed please inform the auction assistant when registering.
+We may use email addresses/Mobile numbers to keep you updated with news of further auctions.
+If you do not wish to be emailed/texted please inform the auction assistant when registering.

-Winning bids must be paid for in cash, exceptionally by paypal or instant bank transfer.
+Winning bids must be paid for in cash, when unavoidable by Card, PayPal or instant bank transfer.

 At the end of the auction Buyers should form an orderly queue as they wait to pay for their new purchases.
-Payment will only be accepted in cash. (exceptionally by paypal or instant bank transfer).
+Payment will be accepted in cash in cash, when unavoidable by Card, PayPal or instant bank transfer.
 Buyers will be given a dated invoice; this will be given to a Porter at the door who will collect your winning lots for you.
 Under no circumstances must Buyers or sellers collect their own lots.
 Your receipt and boxes will be ticked as you leave with each lot.

 South Essex Feather & Fur Auctions (“SEFFA”) is family run, alongside our volunteers.
 SEFFA will not be held responsible for any inaccuracies of the items in the Auction, nor will we be responsible for hatching eggs that are not fertile, or any electrical item which later is found to be faulty.
 Animal Health will be checked before lots entries and any clearly visible sick animals will be refused entry.
-SEFFA reserves the right to supply buyers with sellers details if animal is found to be sick.
-This will only apply on the immediate 2 days after the auction.
 Under no circumstance is SEFFA to be held responsible for any ill animal bought at the auction.
 Prospective Buyers must ensure they are satisfied with any lot they wish to bid on including the description and health of any livestock.